jatinsharma0e0/WhackMaster/replit.md

 Cursor animation: Uses the exact same hammer hitting animation as numpad controls on any click anywhere on the page.
 The hammer appears at click position, performs the full hitting motion with rotation and scaling effects, and shows an impact explosion, creating a consistent hitting experience across the entire canvas.
 Hammer animations: Realistic hammer hitting animations for both numpad controls (keys 1-9) and mouse clicks anywhere on the page, with rotation effects and impact explosions.
 All interactions now use the same consistent hammer animation system.
 Audio feedback: Hammer hitting sound plays for all clicks and numpad key presses, button click sound plays for UI button interactions.
 Upbeat cartoon-style background music with xylophone, pizzicato strings, brass accents, and light percussion creates an energetic 120 BPM soundtrack with subtle cartoon flourishes like slide whistles.
+Game flow: Auto-start with 3-second countdown when start button is clicked, with audio feedback for each countdown number.

 ## System Architecture